-- 1. There is an electrical interaction between the pan and the electroscope, water, or paper. - 2.
-In theory, the charging of the pie pan could be repeated indefinitely.
-However, the insulating plate slowly discharges to the surroundings and needs to be charged by contact periodically. - 3.
-Electric charge is the source of the electrical force that causes objects to attract or repel each other.
+- There is an electrical interaction between the pan and the electroscope, water, or paper. - In theory, the charging of the pie pan could be repeated indefinitely.
+However, the insulating plate slowly discharges to the surroundings and needs to be charged by contact periodically.
+Electric charge is the source - Electric charge is the source of the electrical force that causes objects to attract or repel each other.

-THE BIG IDEA Electrostatics involves electric charges, the forces between them, and their behavior in materials.
+THE BIG charges, the forces between them, and their behavior in materials.

-Lectricity in one form or another underlies just about everything around you.
-It's in the lightning from the sky; it's in the spark beneath your feet when you scuff across a rug; and it's what holds atoms together to form molecules.
+Interview in one form or another underlies in the lightning from the sky; it's in the spark beneath your feet when you scuff across a rug; and it's what holds atoms together to form molecules.
 This chapter is about electrostatics, or electricity at rest.
 Electrostatics involves electric charges, the forces between them, and their behavior in materials.